-Call of alternative cure
+Call for alternative cure

-The past few years have seen a surprising increase in demand for natural, safe, non toxic, and cost-effective health care options.
+The past few years have seen a surprising increase in demand for natural, safe, non-toxic, and cost-effective healthcare options.
 Naturopathic medicine has emerged as a profession that best suits this demand.
-It favors a holistic approach with non-invasive treatment and generally avoids use of surgery and drugs.
+It favors a holistic approach with non-invasive treatment and generally avoids the use of surgery and drugs.

 Naturopathic physicians are trained in the art and science of natural health care and collaborations between conventional medical doctors and licensed NDs are becoming more accessible.

 Healing in the US